Detective fiction: Early Chinese

-Gong'an fiction (公案小说, literally："case records of a public law court") is the earliest known genre of Chinese detective fiction.
+Gong'an fiction (公案小说, literally："case records of a public law court") is an early genre of Chinese detective fiction.

 Some well-known stories include the Yuan dynasty story Circle of Chalk (Chinese: 灰闌記), the Ming dynasty story collection Bao Gong An (Chinese: 包公案) and the 18th century Di Gong An (Chinese: 狄公案) story collection.
 The latter was translated into English as Celebrated Cases of Judge Dee by Dutch sinologist Robert Van Gulik, who then used the style and characters to write the original Judge Dee series.

 The hero/detective of these novels was typically a traditional judge or similar official based on historical personages such as Judge Bao (Bao Qingtian) or Judge Dee (Di Renjie).
 Although the historical characters may have lived in an earlier period (such as the Song or Tang dynasty) most stories are written in the later Ming or Qing dynasty period.

-These novels differ from the Western style tradition in several points as described by Van Gulik:
+These novels differ from the Western tradition in several points as described by Van Gulik: